 Anyway, there are shots of my dreads in their natural habitat... in fact the trip to the bar earlier tonight was me and my wife's Christmas present from my sister and brother in law.
 So.
 Yeah.

 You'll have the pics as soon as I do...

 (points at icon to prove this wasn't a totally wasted teaser post...)

 I'm planning on all of the above.
-My process is usually:

 (so the natural oils can protect your locks)

 Several Days later, WASH.